Prelf1992/LLM-Orchestration-Framework/README.md

 * Commit 121: Fix: Update documentation for dependencies to resolve issue. at 2025-02-17 10:26:15
 * Commit 122: Build: Configure CI for workflow for better maintainability. at 2025-02-17 14:05:17
 * Commit 123: Build: Refactor code in workflow to ensure stability. at 2025-02-17 10:22:13
+* Commit 124: Chore: Update documentation for data model to align with standards. at 2025-02-18 12:41:34